 There aren't Democrats out there that are having to be restrained in their homes and offices from going and voting now because they so want Obama.

-They got to register voters, it's not going well.
+They got to register voters.

-Why would he say this?
+And Fast Eddie, why would he say this?

 He used to work with Clinton.

-Here he is running a Team Obama conference call, And he points out, not all of us Clinton people are there yet.
+Here he is running a Team Obama conference call, and he points out not all of us Clinton people are there yet.

 Some of us are, but not all of us are.